neal-o-r/neal-o-r.github.io/_posts/2018-3-25-optimal-binning.md

 between the 25th and the 75th percentiles, the range into which the middle half of the data fall.
 This seems like a sensible quantity to have in an equation like this, and it turns out to be quite useful, even giving us some guarantees about the sensitivity of this binning to outliers.
-As I said, if you're using ```np.histogram``` you're getting one or the other of these, whichever is gives more bins.
+As I said, if you're using ```np.histogram``` you're getting one or the other of these, whichever gives more bins.
 Most people would be happy enough with that but it does seem like we're leaving the table a little early here, surely we can do better than these fairly simple approaches.
-For instance we can start varying not just the number of bins but also their sizes.
+For instance maybe we can vary not just the number of bins but also their sizes.

 It turns out that making optimal bins is something that's useful to people in a lot of different fields.
 For instance people in the business of making [credit